iterative/dvc.org/public/static/docs/command-reference/push.md

   directory and its subdirectories for DVC-files to inspect. `targets` is expected to contain one or more directories for this option to have effect.

-- `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while uploading files to the remote.
-The effect is to control the number of files uploaded simultaneously.
-Default is `4 * cpu_count()`.
-For example with `-j 1` DVC uploads one file at a time, with `-j 2` it uploads two at a time, and so forth.
-For SSH remotes default is set to 4.
+- `-j JOBS`, `--jobs JOBS` - number of threads to run simultaneously to handle the uploading of files from the remote.
+The default value is `4 * cpu_count()`.
+For SSH remotes, the default is just `4`.
+Using more jobs may improve the total download speed if a combination of small and large files are being fetched.

 - `-h`, `--help` - prints the usage/help message, and exit.